FlowerSuNa/Santander_Value_Project/README.md

 # Santander Value Prediction Challenge

+According to Epsilon research, 80% of customers are more likely to do business with you if you provide personalized service.
 Santander Group aims to go a step beyond recognizing that there is a need to provide a customer a financial service and intends to determine the amount or value of the customer's transaction.
-This means anticipating customer needs in a more concrete, but also simple and personal way.
-With so many choices for financial services, this need is greater now than ever before.

-In this competition, Santander Group is asking Kagglers to help them identify the value of transactions for each potential customer.
+In other words, the purpose of this competition is <b>identify the value of transactions for each potential customer</b>.